-Stroke is a leading cause of disability, with 56,000 Australians suffering from new and recurrent strokes in 2017.
-A stroke happens when blood supply to the brain is interrupted.
+Stroke is a leading cause of disability, a stroke happens when blood supply to the brain is interrupted.

 What is a Traumatic Brain Injury?

-A Traumatic Brain Injury (TBI) occurs when an external force injures the brain after birth, and can cause disabilities that affect a person’s physical, cognitive, emotional and independent functioning.
+A Traumatic Brain Injury (TBI) occurs when an external force injures the brain after birth, causing physical and intellectual disabilities.

 What is visual impairment?

 There are many different types of vision loss, ranging from mild vision impairment to total blindness.